-The Audit Committee has engaged Whitley Penn LLP ("Whitley Penn") as the Company's independent registered public accounting firm and has approved retaining Whitley Penn as the Company's independent registered public accounting firm for the year ending December 31, 2024.
+The Audit Committee has engaged Whitley Penn LLP ("Whitley Penn") as the Company's independent registered public accounting firm and has approved retaining Whitley Penn as the Company's independent registered public accounting firm for the year ending December 31, 2025.
 The Audit Committee in its discretion may direct the appointment of a different independent registered public accounting firm at any time during the year if they determine that such a change would be in our best interests and those of our shareholders.
 The Audit Committee annually reviews the performance of our independent registered public accounting firm and the fees charged for their services.
 Based upon the Audit Committee's analysis of this information, the Audit Committee will determine which registered independent public accounting firm to engage to perform our annual audit each year.

-Whitley Penn billed the Company and its subsidiaries fees as set forth in the table below for (i) the audit of the Company's 2023 and 2022 annual financial statements, (ii) the reviews for the first, second and third quarter 2023 and 2022 quarterly financial statements and review of other documents filed with the SEC, and (iii) other work performed by Whitley Penn.
-The Audit Committee reviews and pre-approves both audit and all permissible non-audit services provided by our independent registered public accounting firm, and, accordingly, all services and fees in the 2022 and 2023 fiscal years were pre-approved by the Audit Committee.
+Whitley Penn billed the Company and its subsidiaries fees as set forth in the table below for (i) the audit of the Company's 2024 and 2023 annual financial statements, (ii) the reviews for the first, second and third quarter 2024 and 2023 quarterly financial statements and review of other documents filed with the SEC, and (iii) other work performed by Whitley Penn.
+The Audit Committee reviews and pre-approves both audit and all permissible non-audit services provided by our independent registered public accounting firm, and, accordingly, all services and fees in the 2023 and 2024 fiscal years were pre-approved by the Audit Committee.

-Fiscal year 31, 2023 Fiscal year ended December 31, 2022
+Fiscal year ended December 31, 2024 Fiscal year ended December 31, 2023

-Audit Fees \$ 736,043 \$ 648,910
+Audit Fees \$ 699,713 \$ 736,043

-Audit-Related Fees \$ - : \$ 178,948
+Audit-Related Fees \$ 140,544 \$ 178,948

-Tax Fees \$ - : \$ -
+Tax Fees \$ - \$ -

-All Other Fees \$ 432,623 \$ -
+All Other Fees \$ - \$ 432,623

-Total \$ 1,168,666 \$ 827,858
+Total \$ 840,257 \$ 1,168,666